 - "I printed off a picture of the way she often sits in her bouncy seat and swing and a picture of how we use rolled blankets to help her sit more straight.
 Please help her avoid that crooked position."

 Enlist The Help Of A Professional

 If you notice significant asymmetries or preferred positions that aren't getting better, if your baby doesn't appear able to turn her head in each direction or if your little one is developing a flat spot, seek the help of a professional.
 Discuss your concerns with your child's primary care provider.
 Bring the photos you've taken to show how frequently you're seeing positional preferences.

 "Let's wait and see," is a frequent, but NOT RESEARCH-BASED RESPONSE.
-The American Academy of Pediatrics has numerous clinical guidelines for physicians that highlight the importance of parent education and early referral for intervention to address Torticollis and Plagiocephaly.
+(This approach is one of 4 Myths about Flat Head Syndrome I hope to bust for every new parent) The American Academy of Pediatrics and other professional organizations have clinical guidelines for physicians that highlight the importance of parent education and early referral for intervention to address Torticollis and Plagiocephaly.
 If your child's physician is unable or unwilling to walk you through repositioning strategies and/or stretching exercises, ask for a referral to a pediatric physical or occupational therapist with experience treating infants.
 You are your child's best advocate!